When should I register for camp?

 How are campers grouped in the cabins?

-Most campers are usually grouped with their team, if coming with a team, unless otherwise noted.
-For those campers coming alone (not with a team) he/she will be roomed with other gymnasts attending camp without a team and also of the same age.
+Campers are grouped with their team, if coming with a team, unless otherwise noted.
+For those campers coming alone (not with a team) he/she will be roomed with other gymnasts attending camp without a team in the same age group.

 How old do you have to be to attend Flip Fest?